 Stem cell research facilities in treatment centers around the world have begun treating SMA symptoms with embryonic stem cell transplants and implantation therapies, offering remission in up to 75% of cases, as well as helping to diminish the symptoms of neurogenic dystrophy in patients in 90% of cases in some clinical and treatments studies.

-Clinical trials in stem cell treatments and therapies for spinal muscular atrophy are focused on determining efficacy data, assuring safety, and quality assurance in the implementation of testing, currently under way in multiple facilities throughout the United States, including the University of California, California Stem Cell, Inc., and John Hopkins.
-Facilities in the Ukraine, Western Europe, Asia, and Latin America are also conducting clinical trials, therapies and treatments utilizing stem cells in the treatment of spinal muscular atrophy.
+Clinical trials in stem cell treatments and therapies for spinal muscular atrophy are focused on determining efficacy data, assuring the safety, and quality assurance in the implementation of testing, currently underway in multiple facilities throughout the United States, including the University of California, California Stem Cell, Inc., and John Hopkins.
+Facilities in Ukraine, Western Europe, Asia, and Latin America are also conducting clinical trials, therapies, and treatments utilizing stem cells in the treatment of spinal muscular atrophy.

 Stem cell therapy to treat SMA focuses on completely replacing motor neurons that have been damaged or destroyed due to the disease process.
 Not only will such treatments slow down the disease progression, but may also be used to treat a variety of disorders including spinal cord injuries or other neuromuscular damage or disease processes that interrupts the flow of information signals controlling nerve and muscular movement.

 Stem cell treatments and technologies offer hope in the future for enhancing the quality of life, restoring mobility and muscular function as well as a range of motion and stability for individuals currently diagnosed with SMA.